ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 - Invite the opposition...what am I missing here?
 - Learn to look when people start to resist (look at yourself and see what you are doing as well); more you care about something, the worst your behavior may be
 - Passion can be your own enemy
-- Stare your path; share facts l, tell your story, ask for others path, talk tentatively, encourage testing
+- State your path; share facts l, tell your story, ask for others path, talk tentatively, encourage testing

 ## Chapter 8: Explore Other's Paths
 - Safety at risk - step out and restore it